 The advantage of this schedule is that allows you to enjoy late evenings and going out on the weekends without experiencing a sleep deficit.
-The disadvantage is that your routine will be completely thrown off and if you have a 9 to 5 corporate job, you’ll never be able to negotiate this schedule with your boss.
+The disadvantage is that your routine will be completely thrown off, and if you have a 9 to 5 corporate job, you may not be able to negotiate this schedule with your boss.

-Here’s an illustration of how your new 6-day week would look like:
+Here’s an illustration of what your new 6-day week would look like: